samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 **Printed Outputs**: Print the following to to `stdout`
-* The LAST lines your container should output are below in the format `key value` where the keys are `docked_ligand`/`receptor` and the values are file paths.
+* The LAST lines your container should output to `stdout` are below in the format `key value` where the keys are `docked_ligand` & `receptor` and the values are file paths.
 The key and value should be separated by a single space.
-You may print other outputs throughout your program, but these two lines must be the LAST lines printed by your program.
+You may print other outputs to `stdout` throughout your program, but these two lines must be the LAST lines printed by your program.
    ```
    docked_ligand {path_to_docked_ligand_file}
    receptor {path_to_receptor_file}
    ```

 **Intentional No Prediction Output**: Output the following file and print the following to `stdout`
-* If you are intentionally avoiding a prediction for a compound, please replace `{path_to_docked_ligand_file}` and `{path_to_receptor_file}` with an empty file saved to `output_dir` called`no_prediction` (see example below)
+* If you are intentionally avoiding a prediction for a compound, please replace `{path_to_docked_ligand_file}` and `{path_to_receptor_file}` with a file saved to `output_dir` called `no_prediction` (see example below).
+If your output files are called `no_prediction`, any contents of the file will be ignored.
    * path_to_no_prediction = `{output_dir}/no_prediction`
    ```
    docked_ligand {path_to_no_prediction}